LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 Message tokenization
 --------------------

-The advantages of using message terms require a solution for generating the actual messages text.
+The use of message terms require a solution for generating the actual messages text.
 This is supported by defining grammar rules for the :ref:`logtalk::message_tokens//2 <methods_message_tokens_2>` multifile non-terminal, which translates a message term, for a given component, to a list of tokens.
 For example:

 ::